2mhk/ItorCirc/README.md

 # ItorCirc
-warpper to make erasing iterator in C++  circulation easier
+wrapper to make erasing iterator in C++  circulation easier

 ## Notes
 No more crash will be caused by ItorCirc.